The Graham Norton Show: Series

-Series 30, which began on 30 September 2022, sees the return of the big red sofa with all guests sitting closer together, however the larger screen remains to beam in virtual guests.
+Series 30, which began on 30 September 2022, saw the return of the big red sofa with all guests sitting closer together, however the larger screen remains to beam in virtual guests.

 The programme is currently taping at Television Centre, London.

 International broadcasts

 Across Scandinavia, The Graham Norton Show is frequently shown on cable and satellite channels BBC Brit, formerly known as BBC Entertainment.
 Episodes are usually shown a week after their original UK airing on BBC One, while reruns from past seasons are shown overnight or during the day.
 Swedish state television SVT streams the show with a delay of several weeks on its VOD service SVT Play.

 In Greece, the show is broadcast on Cosmote Series HD which is a pay channel available on Cosmote TV.
 The episodes are shown in English with Greek subtitles and are broadcast a few days after the UK.

 In Latin America, Poland and several countries in continental Europe, The Graham Norton Show is aired on satellite channel BBC Entertainment.
-Episodes are usually shown a week after their original UK airing on BBC One, while re-runs from past series are shown over-night or during daytime.
+Episodes are usually shown a week after their original UK airing on BBC One, while reruns from past series are shown overnight or during daytime.

 In the United States, the show began airing on Saturday nights in June 2007.
 Starting 11 April 2013, cable/satellite network BBC America aired new episodes on Thursdays.
 From 2014 to 2015, it then aired every Saturday night on BBC America, normally eight days after the BBC.
 In November 2015, The Weinstein Company bought the series rights in the United States and took a break while negotiating a new contract with BBC America.
 On 18 January 2016, BBC America aired the 2015 New Year's Eve episode.
 On 21 January 2016, the network announced that the programme would be returning on Monday, 25 January 2016, with new episodes now airing three days after the BBC airing.
 In 2017, the series moved back to its original Saturday time slot.
 In 2018, the show moved to a Friday night time slot, which airs new episodes a week after the BBC airing.
+This is now on Thursday nights, six days after the UK airing.